MarkusHarmsen/dish/README.md

 ## Converting back to Ruby/JSON objects

 You can use the `Dish::Plate#to_h` method for accessing the original hash.
-In addition `Dish::Plate#to_json` can be used for marshaling JSON if you are using RubyMotion (`NSJSONSerialization` is used) or have required [the "json" Ruby stdlib](http://www.ruby-doc.org/stdlib/libdoc/json/rdoc/JSON.html).

 **NOTE:** Previously `Dish::Plate#to_h` was called `Dish::Plate#as_hash`.
 The `Dish::Plate#as_hash` method is now deprecated.